Parona leatherjacket

-The parona leatherjacket (Parona signata) is a species of carangid found along the Atlantic coast of South America from southern Brazil to southern Argentina and the Falkland Islands.
+The parona leatherjacket (Parona signata) is a species of carangiform ray-finned fish found along the Atlantic coast of South America from southern Brazil to southern Argentina and the Falkland Islands.
 This species grows to a length of 60 cm TL and is of minor importance to local commercial fisheries.
 This species is the only known member of its genus.